icopy-site/awesome/docs/awesome/guitarspecs.md

 Following topics change resonant frequency and resonant peak:

- - [Pickup Properties](#pickup-properties)  - position and height of frequency peak vary from type to type.
- - [Electronics Wiring Options](#electronics-wiring-options)  - Hambucker coils are switched in series by default, switching them in parallel or using only one of the coils will increase resonant frequency and the sound will have more treble.
- - [Potentiometer and Capacitor Values](#potentiometer-and-capacitor-values) changing provides also simple way to change resonant frequency and peak.
  - Cable capacitance - longer cable will lead to lower resonant frequency.
  - Amp input impedance

 ### Pickup Properties
 ![pickup properties](https://github.com/gitfrage/guitarspecs/blob/master/./images/clip5_hambucker.jpg)

-- Dimension and product group - see chapter  [Puckup Routing](#pickup-routing)
 - Output: low(https://github.com/gitfrage/guitarspecs/blob/master/vintage), medium, high (https://github.com/gitfrage/guitarspecs/blob/master/vintage used often for jazz and blues)
 - Wiring:  1, 2, 3  or 4-Con­ductor (https://github.com/gitfrage/guitarspecs/blob/master/4-Con­ductor allowing most flexible wiring)*
 - Position: Bridge, Neck, Midd­le